almarklein/timetagger/docs/docs/webapi.md

 ### API base URL

 If you run your own instance of TimeTagger, you determine the API endpoint.
-The example `run.py` has it at:
+By default the startup script has it at:

 ```
     http://localhost/timetagger/api/v2/